 Try pumping some grease through the zerk and this will sometimes push hardened grease out of the fitting.

-If there is still no grease moving you can take a propane torch and heat up the zerk.
+If there is still no grease moving you can use a propane torch to heat up the zerk.
 This will boil out any hardened grease that is plugging the grease fitting.